 - Bake large stars for 12 - 13 minutes and small stars for 8 minutes, both at 375 ℉.
 Let cool on pan for about 5 min.
 Transfer sheet of parchment onto cooling racks.
 Leave on parchment for drizzling white chocolate.
 In a double broiler melt white chocolate over simmering water on a low heat.
 Once melted, use a spoon to drizzle over cookies.
 Let chocolate harden and enjoy!

-***NOTE*** Prep time does not include the over night chilling process.
-The colder the dough the more the star shape remain intact.
+- The colder the marzipan dough is the more the star shape remain intact.
 This recipe makes enough marzipan for 2-3 batches of cookies.
 Please see post for additional details.